galaxyproject/admin-training/sessions/03-production-basics/ex2-postgres.md

 **Part 1 - Install PostgreSQL**

 Install PostgreSQL from apt.
 In the case of the training instances, it has already been installed.
-However, it can't hurt to try to install it anyway:
+However, it cannot hurt to try to install it anyway:

 ```console
 $ sudo apt install postgresql